 The Difference Between Commercial Building Class Types

 When searching for the most suitable office for your company, it’s important to consider the building class type.
-While the class type is often overlooked by tenants, its actually an important factor to determine and compare one building to another.
-When the class is taken into consideration and understood, one will find there is a big difference.
+While the class type is often overlooked by tenants, it is actually an important factor to determine and compare one building’s price to another.

 These buildings are considered the highest quality available and state of the art.
 This is due to their modern architecture, sound infrastructure, well functioning HVAC system, professional management, tighter security and altogether well manicured appearance.
 Generally, these buildings will be under 10 years old.
 Thus, a Class A building or office space will be the most expensive.

 These buildings are still high quality, but may be a little out-dated.
 The average age will be between 10 and 20 years.
 Even in this case many tenants and/or landlords find these buildings to be a good investment.
 The technology capabilities may not be best in class, but typically will suffice.
 Security may or may not be on staff and typically it is not required to check in, in order to reach the space.
 While the amenities of Class B spaces rank average, with some facade work, a bit of interior redesign, along with an upgrade in management these buildings and spaces have the potential to be converted to a Class A status.